 • Effects on People, Economics, and Housing.
 Water supply contamination is a hazard that is of particular interest to a water district.
 Depending on levels of contamination and exposure, effects could range from minimal to devastating.

-The risk probability and risk severity assessment listed in Table 5-8 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3.